Kamix-08/szkopul-solver/README.md

 [?]
 Input the text seen on the image #1:
 ```

+On top of that, the script can only process problems from public contest, such as [zLO155](https://szkopul.edu.pl/c/zlo155/), while not being able to process private contests (contest, that require authorization to access), such as [PIWO 2019/20](https://szkopul.edu.pl/c/piwo-201920/).

 ## Contributions

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.